Methods for staying active in the winter

-Staying active in the winter can be a challenge.
-In the summer, you can keep busy playing golf and tennis, going for a run, or just enjoying the great outdoors, but come winter, the natural instinct for many people is to hunker down and wait for spring.
+As we grow older, our spinal anatomy naturally begins to deteriorate.
+If you live a sedentary lifestyle, this can lead to a number of problems, including neck or back pain.
+However, staying active in the winter can be a challenge.
+In the summer, you can keep busy playing golf and tennis, going for a run or just enjoying the great outdoors, but come winter, the natural instinct for many people is to hunker down and wait for spring.
 The trick is finding a way to keep an active lifestyle that you enjoy.

-- Take up skiing, snowboarding, ice skating or another winter sport – these sports are a lot of fun and can make you actually look forward to the winter.
+- Take up skiing, snowboarding, ice skating or another winter sport.
+These sports are a lot of fun and can actually make you look forward to the winter.

-- Visit an indoor pool – hydrotherapy or simply swimming a couple of laps is refreshing and fantastic exercise.
+- Visit an indoor pool.
+Hydrotherapy or simply swimming a couple of laps is refreshing and fantastic exercise.